eshungloria/SOC-project-2-failed-login-analysis-/README.md

 ## 🧠 Analysis & Interpretation

-Two failed login attempts were observed within a 2-minute time frame targeting a single account.
+Two failed login attempts (Event ID 4625) were observed within a short time frame targeting a single user account.

+The activity appears limited in frequency and does not demonstrate characteristics of a brute force attack, such as high-volume or rapid repeated attempts.

-This behavior is consistent with normal user activity, such as incorrect password entry.
+This behavior is likely attributed to normal user activity, such as incorrect password entry.

-No clear indicators of brute force activity were identified.
-However, continued monitoring is recommended to detect any escalation in failed login attempts.
+No indicators of compromise (IOC) were identified during the analysis.

+However, continued monitoring is recommended to detect any potential escalation or abnormal login patterns.

 ## 🧾 Conclusion